 Corporations Act means the Corporations Act 2001 (Cth) as modified and amended from time to time and includes any regulations made under that Act and any exemption or modification to that Act applying to the Company.

+Deputy Chair means the person elected as the deputy chair of the Company under clause 16.7(a).

-16.7(a)Director means a director of the Company and includes Elected Directors and Appointed Directors.
+Director means a director of the Company and includes Elected Directors and Appointed Directors.

 Directors mean, as the case requires, all or some of the Directors acting together as a Board in accordance with their powers and authority under this Constitution.

-Elected Director means a Director elected under clause 14, including the Chair.
+Elected Director means a Director elected under clause 14.

-First Appointed Directors mean the persons referred to in clause 14.2(b).

-First Elected Directors mean the persons referred to in clause 14.2(a).
+FAR Committee means the Finance, Audit and Risk Committee established by the Directors under clause 20.4.

-20.4General Meeting means a general meeting of Members and includes the AGM.
+General Meeting means a general meeting of Members and includes the AGM.

 Individual Member means a Registered Club Member or Registered Official admitted to the Company as a Member under clause 5.6.